 Part of what makes the town even more beautiful is that it’s challenging to get there.
 Presently, you have two ways to get to Balabac: DIY or pay for an all-in package.

 In Puerto Princesa, ride a tricycle to San Jose Terminal and hail a public van (or bus though I didn’t see any during our trip) going to Rio Tuba for Php 350.
 The land trip lasts 5 to 6 hours.
 In Rio Tuba, ride the passenger boat to mainland Balabac for another Php 450.
 The boat ride will take 4 to 5 hours, depending on the condition of the sea.
 Please take note, though, VERY IMPORTANT, that the passenger boat has no definite schedule and has just one trip each day.
 So to be safe, you need to be in Rio Tuba early.
 You’d need to spend a night in Rio Tuba if you missed the boat or due to a canceled trip.

 Now, if you availed of a tour package as we did, the route will be slightly different.
 You will be picked up by a van from your hotel and dropped off in Buliluyan Port, where the private boat that would get you to mainland Balabac will be waiting for you; this is also the start of your first day of island hopping.

-When I first learned of how beautiful Balabac is from a blog post of Angel a couple of years back, I’ve always wanted to go and stay there for a week or longer.
+When I first learned of how beautiful Balabac is from a blog post by Angel a couple of years back, I always wanted to go and stay there for a week or longer.
 For a beach person, you shouldn’t rush beaches as beautiful as Balabac’s.